OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 1. *specificationVersion* — A literal that identifies the document as adhering to this schema.
 2. *$schema* — Ignored.
 This property is allowed for compatibility with JSON-editing IDEs.
+3. *extensions* — If provided, is a non-empty list of extensions to the schema.
+Introduced in [RFC 0002](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/rfcs/0002-model-extensions.md).
+      * Extensions available for specification version 2023-09: [TASK_CHUNKING](https://github.com/OpenJobDescription/openjd-specifications/blob/mainline/rfcs/0001-task-chunking.md)
-3. *name* — The name to give to a Job that is created from the template.
+4. *name* — The name to give to a Job that is created from the template.
 See: [&lt;JobName&gt;](#111-jobname).
-4. *description* — A description to apply to all Jobs that are created from the template.
+5. *description* — A description to apply to all Jobs that are created from the template.
 It has no functional purpose, but may appear in UI elements.
 See: [&lt;Description&gt;](#72-description).
-5. *parameterDefinitions* — A list of the Job Parameters that are available within the Job Template.
+6. *parameterDefinitions* — A list of the Job Parameters that are available within the Job Template.
 Values for Job Parameters are defined when submitting the Job Template to create a Job to a render management system.
    The values of Job Parameters can be referenced in Format Strings.
    See: [&lt;JobParameterDefinition&gt;](#2-jobparameterdefinition).
       * Minimum number of elements: If provided, then this list must contain at least one element.
       * Maximum number of elements: The list must not contain more than 50 elements.
-6. *jobEnvironments* — An ordered list of the environments that are required to run Tasks in the Jobs created by this Job Template.
+7. *jobEnvironments* — An ordered list of the environments that are required to run Tasks in the Jobs created by this Job Template.
 These are entered in the order provided at the start of every Session for Tasks in the Job, and exited in the reverse order at the end of those Sessions.
 See: [&lt;Environment&gt;](#4-environment).
 Constraints:
       1. No two Environments in this list may have the same value for the `name` property.
       2. The Environments defined in this list must not have the same `name` as an Environment defined in any Step within the same Job Template.
-7. *steps* — A list of the Steps in the Job.
+8. *steps* — A list of the Steps in the Job.
 See: [&lt;StepTemplate&gt;](#3-steptemplate).

 #### 1.1.1. `<JobName>`